SharePoint/sp-dev-docs/docs/declarative-customization/list-form-conditional-show-hide.md

 ##### Lookup column

 > [!NOTE]
-> When accessing lookup columns in column or view formatting, you have access to the lookup value and lookup id as separate values.
+> When accessing lookup columns in a column or view formatting, you can access the lookup value and lookup id as separate values.
 In form formatting and conditional field expressions, both values are returned as a single line of text.
 For instance, a lookup column referencing an item with item ID 1 (in the source list) with a value of `Toronto` will have a value of `1;#Toronto` when used in form formatting or conditional field expressions.

 The following formula checks if the lookup column `[$City]` has a value equal to *Toronto*.
 To do so, it splits the lookup value result by the separator and checks against the value.